snayfach/MGV/marker_gene_tree/README.md

 `trimal`
 `FastTreeMP`
 `mcl`
+`prodigal`

 <b> Locate viral proteins of genomes from an individual clade </b>

 * proteins should have headers with the format: `[GENOME_ID]_[PROTEIN_NUM]`
+* this is the format that Prodigal will produce

 <b> Run pipeline </b>
 `python marker_tree.py --in_faa proteins.faa --out_dir out`